tpyo/shrinkray/README.md

 - Offload image resizing logic from your app server
 - Serve responsive images without storing multiple variants
-- Optimize external images at request time
+- Optimise external images at request time
 - Use as a backend to a CDN for on-demand image transformation

 ### Inspiration